bgplab/bgplab/docs/policy/f-orf.md

 Displayed 3 routes and 3 total paths
 ```

-* Turn on BGP update debugging and clear the BGP session between RTR and X1 (use **terminal monitor**, followed by **debug bgp updates in** and **clear ip bgp \*** on recent FRRouting releases).
+* Turn on BGP update debugging and clear the BGP session between RTR and X1 (use **terminal monitor**, followed by **debug bgp updates in** and **clear ip bgp \*** on FRRouting).
 You should see incoming BGP updates for all prefixes known by X1, several of them filtered by the inbound prefix list on RTR:

 [![](policy-orf-printout-prefix-list.png)](policy-orf-printout-prefix-list.png)

 ## Enable Outbound Route Filters

 With the inbound prefix list configured on RTR, it's time to get ORF working on X1.
-ORF is a negotiated BGP capability that is usually not enabled by default.
+ORF is a BGP capability that is usually not negotiated by default.
 You must enable it on both ends of a BGP session with a configuration command similar to **neighbor capability** within the BGP routing process configuration or the BGP address family configuration.

 Use a command similar to **show bgp neighbors** to verify that the routers in your lab agreed to use ORF.
 You should get a printout like this one on FRRouting (ORF capability is negotiated within a BGP address family):